Uuno Epsanjassa: Production

 In bullfight scene, at first they tried to use a local actor in the role of Uuno but he wasn't funny enough, so Vesa-Matti Loiri decided to try it himself.
 The film also features Loiri's Nasse-setä character and the invention of the sports car drivers from Pori, the "two-spoke car".
 The film was shot at the Hotel Del Golf in Marbella.

 Plot

 Uuno Turhapuro (played by Vesa-Matti Loiri) is searching for a job and takes a correspondence course in tour guiding.
 Eventually he gets a job in a small travel agency and takes a group of Finnish tourists to Marbella, Spain.
 Unfortunately Uuno's father-in-law Tuura (Tapio Hämäläinen) is in the group, too, with his wife (Marita Nordberg) and daughter, Uuno's wife Elisabet (Marjatta Raita).
 Tuura tries to get a signature to an important paper from a minister who's having a holiday in the area.
 Meanwhile, Uuno just relaxes and enjoys the sun.

+Reception

+Helena Ylänen, a film critic for the newspaper Helsingin Sanomat, said Uuno Epsanjassa was "the most boring Uuno Turhapuro film for as long as I can remember": "[It] does not contain any funny and clever idea, that so far had always been present even in the worst Uuno Turhapuro films, at least one moment to show all this time had not gone to waste.
+The text is a kind of half-funny babble.
+Uuno's cleverness is at half of that when he was recently married, at the most."

+Aune Kämäräinen for the newspaper Uusi Suomi agreed with Ylänen: "For some reason this Uuno Turhapuro film feels more boring and repetitive than the last two or three films. -- There are few jokes and they don't compare even to the sketches on Spede's TV show.
+The strange contraptions that the main audience of the Uuno Turhapuro films, 10-year-old children, have liked, now amount to one two-spoke car.
+The appearance of the drunken babysitter Nasse-setä seems forced and is completely tasteless."

+Kari Kellokumpu for the newspaper Lapin Kansa also disliked the film but thought that "maybe its popularity is based more on the mentality of Finnish society, to its way of appreciating things.
+In a Lutheran workaholic Finland Uuno gives us the freedom to be lazy, worthless bums.
+Oh, to be able not to worry about money, oh, to be able to skip straightening your necktie, and what's worst, your neighbour just got a new car and an electric toothbrush."

+In the work Video-opas from 1994 Ilkka Jauhiainen says the change in the environment was good for the Uuno Turhapuro character so he gave the film two stars out of five, which amounts for the grade of "average".